-The health service has a 79 bed hospital comprising emergency department (four bed), acute care ward, midwifery unit, operating theatre, day procedure unit, renal dialysis, chemotherapy, palliative care and radiology services.
+The Swan Hill District Health service has a 79 bed hospital comprising emergency department (four bed), acute care ward, midwifery unit, operating theatre, day procedure unit, renal dialysis, chemotherapy, palliative care and radiology services.
 Two residential aged care facilities provide 75 beds.
 Various allied health and community health services are available including headspace, cancer resource centre and rehabilitation facilities.

 The practice is accredited for RACGP and ACRRM training.
 It currently hosts two AGPT Registrars with capacity to accommodate additional senior AGPT registrars if available.
 There is no VMO status or on call requirement associated with this registrar placement although it is available should a registrar be interested.

 Swan Hill has a large cohort of various health sector trainees associated with the hospital and general practices in the town.
 This cohort provides both professional and social connection for registrars.
 Accommodation is often shared with other trainees or passed on from registrar to registrar.

 Supervision and teaching